oomichi/try-kubernetes/ci/00_jenkins/README.rst

  Change the password as the page says.
  Login with root/<changed password>
  Add a user
+ Add a public SSH key to the created user
  Add a project and check the project URL

 Move the existing github repo to the above gitlab repo::